fybrik/fybrik/site/docs/samples/notebook.md

 # Notebook sample

-This sample shows how Mesh for Data enables a Jupyter notebook workload to access a dataset.
+This sample shows how Fybrik enables a Jupyter notebook workload to access a dataset.
 It demonstrates how policies are seamlessly applied when accessing the dataset classified as financial data.

 In this sample you play multiple roles: